 A World Bank Reference Guide to Climate Change Framework Legislation (2020) provides an in-depth analysis of twelve key elements that should be incorporated in drafting national climate framework legislation and how these elements are currently addressed in different laws, with the aim to help policy makers understand the benefits of legislating on climate change.59 In addition, by reviewing climate laws worldwide, the report comprehensively answers questions and issues that have arisen as more national climate laws are adopted.
 In the context of transparency and trust, this report found that in climate law countries, oversight of implementation often manifests through independent expert bodies that provide a range of functions including measurement, reporting, and verification, in addition to the provision of independent assessment of progress.
-Some advisory bodies also facilitate stakeholder engagement which helps create greater buy-in for climate policy decisions.60 These bodies, such as the UK's CCC, may require governments to submit periodic reports to allow an assessment to be made of whether strategies and policies are meeting or
+Some advisory bodies also facilitate stakeholder engagement which helps create greater buy-in for climate policy decisions.60 These bodies, such as the UK's CCC, may require governments

-53 Geraldine Tallon, Sharon Turner & Halldór Thorgeirsson, (2020) 'Independent Evaluation of the Climate Change Advisory Council', available here.
+53 Geraldine Tallon, Sharon Turner & Halldór Thorgeirsson, (2020) (Independent Evaluation of the Climate Change Advisory Council', available here.